-The Company considers its capital to be total shareholders' equity, comprising share capital, contributed surplus and deficit which at March 31, 2020 totaled \$(101,399) (March 31, 2019 - \$535,510).
+The Company considers its capital to be total shareholders' equity, comprising share capital, contributed surplus and deficit which at March 31, 2021 totaled 101,614 (March 31, 2020 - \$(101,399)).

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company monitors its cash, common shares, warrants and stock options as capital.
-There were no changes in the Company's approach to capital management during the year ended March 31, 2020.
+There were no changes in the Company's approach to capital management during the year ended March 31, 2021.
 The Company's investment policy is to hold cash in interest bearing bank accounts and highly liquid short-term interest bearing investments with maturities of one year or less and which can be liquidated at any time without penalties.
 The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.
 The Company expects its current capital resources to be insufficient to carry out its operating costs for the next twelve months.
-The expectation is based on its capital resources at March 31, 2020.
+The expectation is based on its capital resources at March 31, 2021.

-14. TRANSACTION
+13. TRANSACTION

-On October 21, 2019, the Company announced that it had entered into a definitive agreement with GameWorks, Inc., a US corporation, to effect a reverse merger transaction with the intention that the resulting issuer would apply to list its shares on the Canadian Securities Exchange.
-As part of the transaction, it was anticipated that the Company will complete a share consolidation, change its name to GameWorks, Ltd., and complete a financing of not less than \$USD 7.5 million.
-The transaction with GameWorks, Inc. was subject to due diligence, and some parts of the transaction may have been subject to regulatory approval and shareholder approval and the transaction was initially scheduled to close on or before January 31, 2020.
+On February 16, 2021, the Company entered into a letter of intent (LOI) with Tiidal Gaming Group Inc. (Tiidal), a Canadian corporation, to effect a reverse merger transaction with the intention that the resulting issuer would apply to list its shares on the Canadian Securities Exchange.
+As part of the transaction, it was anticipated that the Company will complete a share consolidation and change its name.
+Concurrently with the transaction, Tiidal will complete a financing of not less than \$3.0 million.
+The transaction with Tiidal is subject to due diligence, and shareholder approval, and the transaction is expected to close on or before December 31, 2021.